maxgen6/ts-pdp/README.md

 1. git clone
+2. yarn || npm i
-2. yarn tsc
+3. yarn tsc
-3. if you wanna change version of js for compiler from ts, go to tsconfig.json and change the version
+4. if you want to change version of js for compiler from ts, go to tsconfig.json and change the version